skellis46/slipbox/literature notes/Weber - Enlivenment.md

 ## Introduction

-- view all beings in "common household of matter, desire, and imagination" - he call this perspective enlivenment [@weber-2019-enlivenment p.1]
+- view all beings in "common household of matter, desire, and imagination" - he call this perspective enlivenment [@weber-2019-enlivenment p.1], also "enlightenment 2.0" [@weber-2019-enlivenment p.25]
 - self is self-through-other (p.2)
 - anthropocene as assertion of humans asserting mastery (p.2), in which nature is "hopelessly under human control" (p.9) Weber's proposal is to: